alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 there is only 2XX, 3XX, 4XX and 5XX.
 In our business a 200 OK is very different from a 204 No Content: the first means we are bidding, the second that we pass on that bid offer.
-Same for 400 Bad Request, 401 Unauthorized or 404 Not Found.
 Therefore we did not know how many bids we were making unless we looked it up in the exchanges themselves, or did a lot of fudging around.
+Same for 400 Bad Request, 401 Unauthorized or 404 Not Found: they have very different semantics, and are the symptoms of disparate problems.

 ![2XX Requests to Frontends](pics/2xx-requests.png "2XX requests to frontends as reported by Cloudwatch.")

 There are other minor annoyances with Cloudwatch: for instance, you cannot mix latency and number of requests in the same graph.
+The reason is that you cannot show the sum of one metric mixed with the average of another.
-Default behavior is to show the sum of metrics which is not helpful with number of requests.
+Default behavior is to show the average of each metric, which is not helpful with number of requests since they need to be summed.
-And so on.
 But the worst part was the sensation of losing control of your own systems.

 Together with our CTO Guillermo Fernández we had done a few experiments to remove the main ELB, with mixed success.
+How can you balance traffic without an ELB?

-The trick is to redirect the DNS registry to point at a set of servers;
+The trick is to have an entry in the DNS registry that points to a set of different IP addresses corresponding to your servers.
-the DNS server will reorder them randomly so that every customer sees a different server first.
+The DNS registry will reorder them randomly so that every client sees an arbitrary server first.
+Since each client is supposed to contact the first IP address in the list, the load is distributed between your servers.
 This is known as [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS) and is very easy to do with Route53 (or indeed any DNS provider): just enter a list of IP addresses as an A record.
 Combined with a short TTL (time to live) of a minute, exchanges should start sending traffic to the filters quite fast.

-Those parts was easy.
+That part was easy.
 The hard part was getting the filter servers to handle the load directly.
 Apparently the ELB was doing some kind of "smoothing" the connections, and dealing with some misbehaving exchanges that opened and closed connections very fast.
-Our Erlang filters would handle the load for a few seconds, then start losing traffic and finally collapsing altogether.
+Our Erlang filters would handle the load for a few seconds, then start losing traffic and finally collapse altogether.

 To smooth the traffic we set up an HAProxy in each filter server.
 It is an amazing product that works very well for some large Internet services